jlord/sheetsee.js/docs/basics.md

 ![sheetsee](https://raw.github.com/jllord/sheetsee-cache/master/img/key.png)

 You should have an address in a box at the bottom, your key is the portion between the = and the &.
-You'll retrieve this later when you hook up your site to the spreadsheet.
+You'll retrieve this later when you hook up your site to the spreadsheet. _Actually, you technically can use the whole URL, but it's so long..._

 ### CSS